Programs

 Check out our free technology courses to get an edge over the competition.

-What is SDLC (Software Development Life Cycle)?
+What is a Software Development Life Cycle?

-SDLC is the acronym for Software Development Life Cycle, also called Software Development Process.
+SDLC, the acronym for Software Development Life Cycle, is also called Software Development Process.
 It is a framework that defines the tasks a team must perform at every step in the software development process.
 The international standard for SDLC processes is ISO/IEC 12207.
 It aims to be the standard defining all the necessary tasks for developing and maintaining software.

 SDLC consists of an articulated plan that describes how to develop, maintain, replace or enhance particular software.
 The life cycle of a software product defines a methodology to improve its quality and the overall development process.